Christians And Mental Illness

 Treat your friend, loved one, or congregant the same as you would anyone else facing a serious diagnosis.
 Say honestly and with feeling, “That sounds really tough.
 Would you like to talk about it?”
 You might also say, “Can I pray with you right now?” or “Is there something you’d like me to do for you in this moment—perhaps a hug or a place to cry?”

 Sometimes, the other person will reject all of your offers.
 Understand that it’s not about you.
 Perhaps they simply wanted to unburden.
 Some people will share because they want to feel as if they’re not the only one bearing the weight of their secret.
+This is especially important to remember when addressing Christians and mental illness.

 Others may not need or want help in the moment but may ask for it later.
 Be open to walking with your friend, no matter what that looks like.
 And if you’re looking for ideas on how to offer support, here are a few suggestions…

-Practical Ways to Help Those with Mental Illness
+Practical Ways To Help Those With Mental Illness

 Praying for someone who is dealing with a mental illness is a wonderful idea.
 But sometimes, you want to go above and beyond to show someone you genuinely care about their suffering.
 But you might be at a loss on how to do this.
 Here’s what to do…

-Check-In by Text
+Check-In By Text

 Thanks to technology, it’s easier than ever to stay in touch with those suffering from mental illness.
 Reach out two to three times a week with text messages.
 Let them know you’re thinking of them.